psykei/psyke-python/README.md

 ### End users

-PSyKE is a library that can be installed as python package by running:
+PSyKE is deployed as a library on Pypi, and it can therefore be installed as Python package by running:
 ```bash
 pip install psyke
 ```